Stealthy Backdoor Attack via Confidence-driven Sampling: Experiment

 \subsection{Performance of \ourmodel~in Type II backdoor attacks}

-\textbf{Attacks \& Defenses.} We consider 2 representative attacks in this category---Hidden-trigger~\citep{saha2020hidden} which adds imperceptible perturbations to samples to inject backdoors, and Clean-label (LC)~\citep{turner2019label} which leverages adversarial examples to train a backdoored model.
-We follow the default settings in the original papers, and adapt $l_2$-norm bounded perturbation (perturbation size $6/255$) for LC.
+\textbf{Attacks \& Defenses.} We consider 2 representative attacks in this category---Hidden-trigger~\citep{saha2020hidden}, which adds imperceptible perturbations to samples to inject backdoors, and Clean-label (LC)~\citep{turner2019label}, which leverages adversarial examples to train a backdoored model.
+We follow the default settings in the original papers and adapt $l_2$-norm bounded perturbation (perturbation size $6/255$) for LC.
 We test all attacks against three representative defenses that are applicable to these attacks.
-We include Neural Cleanser (NC)~\citep{wang2019neural}, Spectral Signature (SS)~\citep{tran2018spectral}, Fine Pruning (FP)~\citep{liu2018fine}, Anti-Backdoor Learning (ABL)~\citep{li2021anti}.
-Details of these attacks and defenses are shown in Appendix~\ref{app:implement}.
+We include NC, SS, Fine Pruning (FP)~\citep{liu2018fine}, Anti-Backdoor Learning (ABL)~\citep{li2021anti}.
 We set $\epsilon=0.3$ for \ourmodel~and $p=0.2\%$ for Random and FUS correspondingly.
 For every experiment, a source class and a target class are randomly chosen, and poisoned samples are selected from the source class.
 The success rate is defined as the probability of misclassifying samples from the source class with triggers as the target class.
 Results on dataset Cifar10 and Cifar100 are presented in Table~\ref{tab:g2}.
+We include additional results on Tiny-ImageNet in the Supplementary for a further illustration.

-\textbf{Performance comparison.} As presented in Table~\ref{tab:g2}, our method \ourmodel, demonstrates similar behavior to Type I attacks, showing enhanced resistance against various defense mechanisms at the cost of some success rate.
-Notably, \ourmodel~consistently outperforms Random and FUS when defenses are in place, highlighting its versatility in different scenarios.
-Particularly for vulnerable attacks like BadNet, \ourmodel~achieves substantial improvements, surpassing Random by over $10\%$ and FUS by over $5\%$.
-Furthermore, \ourmodel~exhibits smaller standard errors, indicating its higher stability.
-However, there is still room for further improvement, as the absolute success rate is not as impressive as in Type I attacks.
-We consider this area for future research endeavors.
+\textbf{Performance comparison.} As detailed in Table~\ref{tab:g2}, \ourmodel\ displays an enhanced capacity to withstand various defense mechanisms, akin to Type I attacks, while sacrificing a marginal degree of success rate.
+Notably, in the presence of defenses, \ourmodel\ consistently surpasses both Random and FUS strategies in performance, demonstrating its adaptability across various challenging conditions.
+This is particularly evident when tackling susceptible attack strategies like BadNet, where \ourmodel\ not only achieves substantial gains—outperforming Random by upwards of $10\%$ and FUS by more than $5\%$—but also maintains smaller standard errors.
+These smaller errors reflect \ourmodel’s stability, which is critical in real-world applications where consistent performance is crucial.